An Artificial Neural Network-Based Model Predictive Control for Three-phase Flying Capacitor Multi-Level Inverter: Introduction

 To be more specific, some non-modeled variables, such as temperature and magnetic saturation, have impacts on the real system's parameters that are so-called modeling errors or errors in measurements; these effects can deteriorate the control performance.
 Therefore, various control techniques have been proposed for tackling and analyzing the effects of parametric uncertainties \cite {martin2017sensitivity,young2016analysis}.
 On the other hand, since \textit{MPC} possesses a non-linear structure, these studies were carried out empirically by studying the behavior of \textit{MPC} under different uncertainty conditions \cite{young2016analysis}, the obtained results led to adjust the model parameters such as inductance to mitigate the effects of the parameter mismatch.
 Moreover, the negative effects of mismatches in load resistance were ignored \cite{kwak2014predictive,bogado2013sensitivity}.
 For instance, authors in \cite {bogado2013sensitivity} examined the impact of electrical parameters' variation in six-phase induction motor drive.
 It has been shown that the parameter of inductance can affect the performance of \textit{MPC}, especially the stator and rotor leakage.
 While, in \cite {kwak2014predictive}, the predictive control-based direct power control with an adaptive parameter identification technique is proposed to cope with the parameter uncertainty problem.
 In this method, the input resistance and inductance of the converter are estimated using the input current and voltage at each sampling time, without having extra sensors.
 Thus, the converter parameters are updated online to curb the effects of parameter uncertainty.

-Furthermore, the use of data-based control approaches, such as \textit{ANN}-based control methods, has increased in recent research, particularly in power electronics and motor drives \cite{karanayil2011artificial}.
+Furthermore, the use of data-based control approaches, such as \textit{ANN}-based control methods, has increased in recent research, particularly in power electronics and motor drives \cite{karanayil2011artificial, khan2021artificial}.
 Just to name a few, in \cite {mohamed2019neural}, an \textit{ANN}-based \textit{MPC} control strategy was introduced to improve the performance of a three-phase inverter with an output \textit{LC} filter, with comparison to the conventional \textit{MPC} scheme.
 While, in \cite{wang2021model}, a general \textit{ANN-MPC} scheme is presented to tackle the computational challenge in adopting \textit{MPC} in highly complex power converters.
 In \cite{liu2019finite}, the authors proposed a data-based technique for calculating the voltages of capacitors in order to eliminate the need for system sensors.
 While, an \textit{ANN}-based method is used in \cite{dragivcevic2018weighting} to regulate the weighting factors in the cost function of \textit{MPC}, which represents one of the research challenges in Model Predictive Control.
-Moreover, data-based control schemes are used in motor drives for estimating rotor speed, rotor flux, and torque in induction motors \cite{wishart1995identification,lee2018performance,sun2012speed}.
+Moreover, data-based control schemes are used in motor drives for estimating rotor speed, rotor flux, and torque in induction motors \cite{wishart1995identification,lee2018performance,sun2012speed}. \kasim{In \cite{bakeer2022efficient}, the authors applied \textit{ANN} to calculate the dwell-time of the 3-phase \textit{2L-VSI}, which can improve the THD at a fixed-switching frequency operation.}